-- 1. Meet with the instructor: The student contacts the faculty member in question and schedules a meeting to discuss the grade appeal.
-After contact is made, the meeting occurs within the next five workdays.
+- 1. Contact the instructor: The student contacts the faculty member in question to discuss the grade appeal.
+After contact is made, the faculty member should respond within the next five workdays to discuss the situation.
 Together, the faculty member and the student attempt to resolve the matter.
 If the matter is not resolved in Step 1, the process proceeds to Step 2. - 2.
-Meet with the Program Coordinator, Department Chair, or VPAA: The student has three workdays from the date of the faculty member's decision in Step 1 to file a written appeal with the faculty member's Program Coordinator or Department Chair.
-If the faculty member is the Program Coordinator or Department Chair, the written appeal goes to the VPAA.
-Within three workdays, the Program Coordinator, Department Chair, or VPAA mediates the dispute either by discussing the matter with the faculty member or by discussing the matter with the student in the company of the faculty member.
-If no resolution is reached, the process proceeds to Step 3. - 3.
-Meet with the VPAA: If the issue is not resolved in Step 2, the student has three workdays to file a written appeal with the
+Contact the Program Coordinator or Department Chair: The student has three workdays from the date of the faculty member's decision in Step 1 to file a written appeal with the faculty member's Program Coordinator or Department Chair.
+If the faculty member is the Department Chair, the written appeal goes to the VPAA.
+Within three workdays, the Program Coordinator or Department Chair mediates the dispute either by contacting the faculty member or by contacting the student and the faculty member.
+If no resolution is reached, the process proceeds to Step 3.

+3. Written Appeal to the VPAA: